area73/psf/README.md

     We take any impurities in our code, and shove them into function parameters.
 Then we can treat them as some other function’s responsibility.
-    This is very interesting for unit testing our functions because we can stub our impure ends and pas it as a parameter
+    This is very interesting for unit testing our functions because we can stub our impure ends and pass them as parameters

    2-.
 Using an Effect functor, (procrastination)

     A side effect isn’t a side effect until it actually happens.
-    So we will wrap our unsafe function inside another function
+    So we will wrap our unsafe function inside another function -_> the effect functor.
+    The Effect functor, works by wrapping everything behind a function.
+To run the effects, we have to make a deliberate effort to run the wrapper function.